sprince0031/LIBSDataCurator/docs/README.md

 ## Latest Changes

 ### [0.8.9] - 2025-10-12
-- **New**: Dataset statistics generation with `-gs, --gen-stats` option for automatic calculation of mean and standard deviation
+- **New**: Dataset statistics generation with `-gs, --gen-stats` option for automatic calculation of mean, standard deviation and element-wise distribution; saved to `data/dataset_stats.json`
 - **Added**: DatasetStatisticsService for computing statistical measures across generated datasets

 ### [0.8.8] - 2025-10-12